 All classes are presented via Zoom, and course schedules, milestones, assignments, and deadlines are posted via Google Classroom.

 We encourage parents to become familiar with the technology and to monitor their children’s Google Classrooms.

 Our main platform for communicating academic work-plans, posting assignments, and recording grades is Google Classroom.
 Our parents log in to this platform with their children to ensure their child is up to date, to monitor performance, and to retrieve specific helpful comments.
 You will also receive personal communication if we observe any cause for concern with your child’s progress, as and when required.

-Our calendar is not cast in stone, yet is broadly based on the WCED calendar.
+Our calendar broadly follows the WCED calendar.
 Most courses kick-off in January or in July, working towards either May/June or Oct/Nov exams.
-We regularly take on learners through the course of each term who ambitiously started independent self-study only to realise they need help, or who signed-up with aggressively marketed online Cambridge curriculum providers who fell short on the support promised to the learner.
+We regularly take on learners through the course of each term who ambitiously started independent self-study only to realise they need help.

 If a learner decides to join our program outside of regular dates, we consult with the parents and propose a course of action.
-This might require individual sessions to help the learner catch up to a group, the creation of a new group if there are multiple students interested to start the course, or the continuation of one-on-one lessons.
+This might require individual sessions to help the learner catch up to a group or the creation of a new group if there are enough students simultaneously interested in starting the course.

 Learners write exams as and when they feel adequately prepared, either during May/June or October/November each year.
 Some subject exams can only be sat during the Oct/Nov period, notably Afrikaans AS.